-Objective of the session
+1 Objective of the session

 All interferometric observations are limited by the noise of the measurements, due to photon noise, thermal background noise, read-out noise of the detector, the atmospheric perturbations and the global stability of the VLTI and the instrument.
-Up to now, we have worked without these noise.
-In the present session, we want you to have a feeling about the level of noise you can expect with AMBER and MIDI.
+Up to now, the exercises have been performed without these noises.
+The present exercise show the level of noise that can be expected with AMBER and MIDI.
 Since the instruments are not yet commissioned, the results are subject to change.

-Input data
+2 Input data

-We will work with the homemade simulations of FU Orionis disks fudisk-[J,H,K,N].fits that you have already used.
+We use the homemade simulations of FU Orionis disks fudisk-[J,H,K,N].fits that have already been used (cf. Exercises 1 and 2).
 We will use these models to represent Z CMa, even if it is well-known that this FU Orionis object is a binary.